Healthdirect Free Australian health advice you can count on.

 • fatigue

-In most cases, osteomyelitis is caused by a type of bacteria found on the skin, the staphylococcus bacteria.
-The bone may become infected after an injury, such as a bone fracture, or surgery.
+Osteomyelitis is commonly caused by staphylococcus aureus, a type of bacteria found on the skin, also known as 'staph'.
+In many cases, the bone may become infected after an injury, such as a bone fracture, or surgery.
+These events may allow bacteria from the skin to enter the body and infect the bones.

-Osteomyelitis can also develop when an infection in another part of the body, such as a urinary tract infection or pneumonia, spreads through the blood to the bone.
+Osteomyelitis can also happen when there is an infection in another part of the body, such as a urinary tract infection or pneumonia, that spreads through the blood to the bone.

-When osteomyelitis develops as a result of an infection, injury or underlying condition, it is called acute osteomyelitis.
-If the condition continues or keeps coming back, it is called chronic osteomyelitis.
+If osteomyelitis is caused by an infection, injury or another condition, it is called acute osteomyelitis.
+If the infection continues, or keeps coming back, it is called chronic osteomyelitis.

-Osteomyelitis is more common in people who have immune system problems or a chronic disease such as diabetes, HIV, rheumatoid arthritis, sickle cell anemia or kidney disease that requires dialysis.
+Osteomyelitis is more common in people who have immune system problems or have a chronic disease such as diabetes, HIV, rheumatoid arthritis, sickle cell anaemia or kidney disease that needs dialysis.

 How is osteomyelitis diagnosed?